Skip to main content

 Special Attacker: High Special Attack, uses special moves

-Tank/Wall: High HP/Defense, absorbs damage
+Tank/Wall: High HP or Defense, absorbs damage

 Support: Provides healing, status effects, or utility